nansencenter/NERSC-HYCOM-CICE/doc/ESMF_preparation.md

 # Structure code to fit in the ESMF framework

-In order to  set up your model code to fit with the ESMF framework, you need to split it between a Init phase, a run phase and a finalize stage.
-Each of these stages can have multiple phases, making it possible to have more fine-grained control of the code execution.
-The stages do the following
+In order to  set up your model code to fit with the ESMF framework, you need to split it between a Init phase, a run phase and a finalize routine.
+Each of these routines can have multiple phases, making it possible to have more fine-grained control of the code execution.
+The routines do the following

-# # Initialize  stage
+# # Initialize  routine

-The initialize stage will take care of initialization of the model, such as setting up model grids, set up a initial state, time variables,  etc etc. All the stuff that needs to be done before actually running the model.
-In addition, the initialize stage usually takes care of setting up many of the structures needed by ESMF itself.
+The initialize routine will take care of initialization of the model, such as setting up model grids, set up a initial state, time variables,  etc etc. All the stuff that needs to be done before actually running the model.
+In addition, the initialize routine usually takes care of setting up many of the structures needed by ESMF itself.
 This involves setting up the description of the grid in a way that ESMF can understand (ESMF_Grid), setting up and Export State, and an Import State.
 The two latter will be needed to exhange fields between different models.

-In HYCOM, this stage is done by the subroutine HYCOM_Init inside mod_hycom.F , while in CICE, it is done by the subroutine ice_init_esmf in esmf/drivers/cice_comp_esmf.F90
+In HYCOM, this routine is done by the subroutine HYCOM_Init inside mod_hycom.F , while in CICE, it is done by the subroutine ice_init_esmf in esmf/drivers/cice_comp_esmf.F90

-# # Run  stage
+# # Run  routine

 This step takes care of the actual time integration of the model.
 In addition it will  take care of importing variables from other models from the "Import